mattermost/docs/source/overview/architecture.rst

 HTTPS connections to the Mattermost Server render pages and provide access to core platform functionality, but do not include real-time interactivity (which is enabled by WSS connections).

 HTTPS is a secure, encrypted protocol and is highly recommended for production.
-Unencrypted HTTP connections may be used in initial testing and configuration but should never be used in a production environment.
+Unencrypted HTTP connections may be used in initial testing and configuration, but should never be used in a production environment.

 **WSS Connection** (Secure WebSocket Protocol)

 Secure WebSocket (WSS) connections to the Mattermost Server enable real-time updates and notifications between clients and the server.

-If a WSS connection is not available and HTTPS is substituted the system will appear to work but real time updates and notifications will not work.
-In this mode of operation updates will only appear on a page refresh.
-WSS is a persistent connection to the Mattermost Server when a client is connected, while HTTPS is an intermittent connection and only connects to the server when a page or file is requested.
+If a WSS connection is not available and HTTPS is substituted, the system will appear to work but real time updates and notifications will not.
+In this mode of operation, updates will only appear on a page refresh.
+WSS has a persistent connection to the Mattermost Server when a client is connected, while HTTPS has an intermittent connection and only connects to the server when a page or file is requested.

 .. image:: ../images/architecture_with_protocol.png